InnoDB Buffer Pool

 Be aware that before MariaDB 10.4.4 the total memory allocated is about 10% more than the specified size as extra space is also reserved for control structures and buffers.

 The larger the size, the longer it will take to initialize.
 On a modern 64-bit server with a 10GB memory pool, this can take five seconds or more.
 Increasing innodb_buffer_pool_chunk_size by several factors will reduce this significantly.
+MariaDB 10.6 could start up with a 96GB buffer pool in less than 1 second.

 Make sure that the size is not too large, causing swapping.
 The benefit of a larger buffer pool size is more than undone if your operating system is regularly swapping.